lip6/coriolis/documentation/UsersGuide/ViewerTools.rst

    connect two or more parts of net, a *rubber* will be drawn between them to signal the gap.

-   For example, after the detailed routing no *rubbers* should remains.
+   For example, after the detailed routing no *rubber* should remain.
-   They have been made *very* visibles as big violet lines...
+   They have been made *very* visible as big violet lines...

 |bcenter| |ControllerFilter_1| |ecenter|